Both/And Worship Cohort Grant

 - The underlying goal of this grant is to walk with churches as they IMPLEMENT the strategies and use the equipment in weekly worship and beyond.
 (Meetings, discipleship, outreach, and more!)
 The Office of Church Development will provide other opportunities to support staff and volunteers who use the equipment and strategies to maximize hybrid ministry impact.
 Most of the additional BOTH/AND offerings will be in the form of Learning Labs.
 These may include additional resources, secondary workshops, field trips, deeper dives, etc.

 **Each grant cycle is limited by our capacity to service the participating churches.
 Therefore, grants are awarded on a 1st come 1st serve basis.
-For the Second Cycle, we will receive applications From December 1st – January 14th, or until we receive 30 applicant churches (Whichever comes first.)
+For the Fourth Cycle, we will receive applications From November 21 – January 8th, or until we receive 30 applicant churches (Whichever comes first.)

 We will continue to offer additional grant cycles in the future, for as long as allocated funds remain.